JOURNAL OF GENTRY GENEALOGY

 Geography

-The locations in Essex County in which Gentry reference have been found, are divided for the most part into two major adjoining areas.
+The locations in Essex County in which Gentry reference have been found, are divided for the most part into four major adjoining areas.
 One of these areas encompasses Great and Little Dunmow, Great Canfield, Great and Little Easton and Lindsell.
 We can include Thaxted in this area although it is involved only as the location for a marriage.
 Another, somewhat more wide-spread area includes Wethersfield, Bocking, Kelvedon and Witham.
 In each of these areas, there are accumulations of references that appear to involve close family groupings, particularly in Lindsell and in Bocking.
 A scattered number of references to Epping, South Weald, Heybridge and Widford form a third geographically separate area.
-Finally, there are Gentry references in a fourth area on or near the North Sea coast.
+Finally, there are Gentry references in a fourth area on or near the North Sea coast as well as across the county border in Suffolk County.
 These various locations are shown in the map displayed below.

 A. The Gentrys of Essex County - Family of John Gentry